plagelao/plagelao.github.com/_posts/2011-06-12-hello-world.markdown

 Since I don't want to spend a lot of time right now with the css, the feed or the comments, I just copied [Chris Parsons Github blog](https://github.com/chrismdp/chrismdp.github.com) (Thank you, Chris).
 I promise I'll change it in the future.

-My main goal right now is to integrate my blogs related to the study groups I'm in in this blog, then I'll start to add features (comments, rss).

 See you!